Orion-AI-Lab/Hephaestus/README.md

 We currently support only MoCov2 (functionality for more will be added in the future).
 To choose backbone modify the architecture field in the configs.json
 Add your wandb-project and entity and the path of the dataset.
 If you want to continue from a checkpoint add the checkpoint's path at the resume_checkpoint field, otherwise insert false.

-To modify the augmentation set as well as the settings for MoCoV2 edit the respective configuration files in config/augmentations and config/method/mocov2
+To modify the augmentation set as well as the settings for MoCoV2, edit the respective configuration files in config/augmentations and config/method/mocov2.

-To execute run
+To initialize the training procedure run:
 ```python
 python main.py
 ```